Select therapeutic use:

 Monotherapy: not volume depleted: initially 600mg once daily.
 Usual range: 400–800mg/day given as a single dose or in two divided doses.
 Moderate-to-severe renal impairment: max 600mg daily.

 Concomitant aliskiren in patients with diabetes.

 Fetal toxicity may develop; discontinue if pregnancy is detected.
 Correct salt/volume depletion before beginning therapy or monitor closely.
-Renal impairment: monitor for worsening renal function.
+Monitor BP, renal function, electrolytes.
 Renal artery stenosis.
 Severe CHF.
 Neonates.
 Pregnancy (Cat.D); monitor.
 Nursing mothers: not recommended.

 See Contraindications.
-Dual inhibition of the renin-angiotensin system with ARBs, ACEIs, or aliskiren may increase risk of hypotension, hyperkalemia, renal function changes; monitor closely.
-Concomitant aliskiren in renal impairment (CrCl <60mL/min): not recommended.
-May be antagonized by, and renal toxicity potentiated by NSAIDs (including COX-2 inhibitors): monitor renal function in elderly and/or volume-depleted.
-Hyperkalemia with K+ supplements, K+ sparing diuretics, K+ containing salt substitutes.
+Dual inhibition of the renin-angiotensin system with ARBs, ACEIs, or aliskiren may increase risk of hypotension, hyperkalemia, renal function changes; avoid.
+Avoid concomitant aliskiren in renal impairment (CrCl <60mL/min).
+May be antagonized by, and renal toxicity potentiated by NSAIDs, including COX-2 inhibitors; monitor renal function periodically in elderly and/or volume-depleted.
+May increase lithium levels; monitor.

 Viral infection, injury, fatigue, abdominal pain, hypertriglyceridemia, arthralgia, depression, urinary tract or upper respiratory tract infection, rhinitis, pharyngitis, coughing, hypotension, rhabdomyolysis (rare).

 Formerly known under the brand name Teveten.